Caltanissetta: History

 Caltanissetta's history traces back to the 4th millennium BC, evidenced by Bronze Age artifacts and rock-cut chamber tombs found at Sabucina and Gibil Gabib, settlements linked to the Sicani.
 These were overtaken by the Greek colony of Gela around the 6th century BC and later fell under Akragas (modern Agrigento).
 Roman traces include artifacts (e.g., a bust of Emperor Geta) from shaft tombs in the Lannari district near Sabucina and the Santo Spirito Abbey, originally a Roman military outpost, later a granary, and then an abbey in the Norman era.

-Documented history begins in 1087, when Count Roger the Great seized the "castle of the women" (now Pietrarossa Castle) from the Arabs, granting it as a fief to family members.
-Under Swabian rule, Emperor Frederick II elevated the Santa Maria degli Angeli Church to parish status, replacing the Santo Spirito Abbey.
+However, the first documentary evidence regarding the city dates back to 1087, when the current town center was founded by Count Roger the Norman following the Norman conquest of Sicily.
+The Normans built the Abbey of Santo Spirito and the Castle of Pietrarossa, which was granted as a fief to various members of Grand Count Roger's family.
+Under Hohenstaufen rule, Emperor Frederick II elevated the Santa Maria degli Angeli Church to parish status, replacing the Santo Spirito Abbey.
 The Aragonese made it a county for the Lancia family, who passed it to the Aragon, Dukes of Randazzo in the early 14th century.
 In 1407, it came under the Montcada of Paternò, a dominion lasting until the abolition of feudalism in Sicily in 1812.
 During Montcada rule, significant public works emerged, including the vital Capodarso bridge linking to Castrogiovanni (modern Enna), alongside Baroque structures like the unfinished Palazzo Moncada, the Santa Maria la Nova Cathedral with frescoes by Flemish artist Borremans, and the Sant'Agata al Collegio Church, seat of the Jesuit Order.